Options Pricing under Bayesian MS-VAR Process: Term Structure Models

 Now we consider a zero--coupon bond option.
 In terms of the standard forward rate, the price at time $v$ of a zero--coupon bond paying 1 at time $u$ can be expressed by

 Thanks to equation \eqref{01102}, a distribution of exponent of the zero--coupon bond is given by

-under the ($t,v$)--forward probability measure $\mathbb{\tilde{P}}_t^v$.
-Thus, analogous to the forward rate caplet and floorlet one can obtain that for prices at time $t$ of European call and put options on price at time $v$ of the zero--coupon bond with maturity $u$ the following formulas hold
+under the ($t,v$)--forward probability measure $\mathbb{\hat{P}}_{t,v}$.
+Thus, analogous to the forward LIBOR rate caplet and floorlet one can obtain that prices at time $t$ of European call and put options on price at time $v$ of the zero--coupon bond with maturity $u$ the following formulas are given by

 and